Table of Contents

 2. Start/stop validation tool

-3. Open in a separate window
+3. Open in separate window

-4. Close the tool in the separate window
+4. Close tool in separate window

 EIF playback area